romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the primary purpose of enterprise accounts in GitHub Enterprise Cloud?
+Q: What is the primary purpose of enterprise accounts in GitHub Enterprise Cloud?
 <details><summary>Show the answer</summary><p>

 - **To provide administrators with a single point of visibility and management across multiple organizations**